fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 ## Cuckoo Filters
 Bloom filters are the most known members of a class of data structures called Approximate Membership Query Filters (AMQ Filters).
-A relatively recent addition to this class are Cuckoo filters [1].
-Cuckoo filters share many similarities with Bloom filters, and especially Counting Bloom filters.
+A relatively recent addition to this class is the Cuckoo filter [1].
+Cuckoo filters share many similarities with Bloom filters, especially Counting Bloom filters.
-They are space-efficient, they are used for approximate set membership queries, the false positive rate can be configured, and they support the operations `insert,` `contains,` and `remove.`
+They are space-efficient and can be used for approximate set membership queries.
+Cuckoo filters also support the operations `insert,` `contains,` and `remove,` and have configurable false positive rates.
 Cuckoo filters are based on Cuckoo hash tables [2] and leverage an optimization called _partial-key cuckoo hashing_.
 A basic Cuckoo hash table consists of an array of buckets.
 We determine two candidate buckets for each element using two different hash functions, $h_1$ and $h_2$.
 The `contains` operation will check if either bucket contains the element.